 Like most pieces in men’s fashion, the hoodie had humble beginnings.
 Sportswear label Champion began making sweatshirts in the early 1930s, adding a hood to them to protect athletes and labourers from the elements.
 Meanwhile, college sporting teams began asking for warmer apparel for winter which lead the hoodie to become adopted by young America during the sixties.

 By the seventies, hip-hop culture was developing in the streets of New York.
 Here, the hoodie was popularised by graffiti artists, break dancers and trouble-makers, all wanting in some way to eschew the police, concealed by hoods.
-By the eighties, renegade skaters were hoodie purveyors too, while the hard-edge gangsta rap of the nineties cemented the hooded sweatshirt as a sign of societal rebellion and subculture inclusion.
+By the eighties, renegade skaters were hoodie purveyors too, while the hard-edge gangsta rap of the nineties cemented the hoodie as a sign of societal rebellion and subculture inclusion.
 Welcome to the hood.

 Fast forward twenty years and the hoodie’s cloaking abilities now serve a different purpose thanks to its incredible comfort and premium twist.